 Best known for its content licences, Creative Commons is in fact a global movement which encourages open sharing and creativity in commercial, educational, public and cultural settings.
 Its Global Summit is a forum to discuss key developments in these areas.

-Students attending the Summit worked as policy analysts, taking an active part in meetings, writing policy briefs and blogs, and carrying out interviews, selected examples of which appear on the Global Policy Journal website.
+Students attending the Summit worked as policy analysts, taking an active part in meetings, writing policy briefs and blogs, and carrying out interviews.
+The GLI Team produced blogs and policy briefs for the Global Policy Journal.
+The blogs and policy briefs can be viewed on this site.